 - I will show you how to do each exercise and make sure that you are doing it properly.

-- Most people see me for strength and balance training, while doing aerobic activity such as walking, swimming, or biking on their own.
+- Most people see me for strength and balance training, while doing aerobic activity such as walking, swimming, dancing, or biking on their own.

 - As you continue to improve, your program will get more progressive until you reach a maintenance stage.

 Do I Have To Go To A Gym?

 You have the option of having me come to your home (limited area), or you can come to a private 12,000 square foot fully equipped facility located in Eden Prairie.
 Either way, you don’t have to pay additional gym fees.

 Do I Need To Buy Special Equipment?

 Usually not, but it depends on what exercises you need to do to reach your goal and whether you have access to a fitness center or will be working out at home.